Financial Wellbeing in Retirement

 If you’re still some way from retiring, you may be more interested in the five ways to increase your wealth.

-It can pay to ask yourself: why not enjoy the benefits of downsizing sooner rather than later?
+Ask yourself: why not enjoy the benefits of downsizing sooner rather than later?
 This can offer you a range of benefits, including:

 • Shedding many expenses tied to a large home, which will increase the amount you'll be able to spend on other activities in retirement,